Preparing to be a competitive applicant

 A: You can apply without having yet completed all of the prerequisite courses, however, you will be less academically competitive in comparison to those applicants who have completed the required coursework.

-Q: Can my AP/CLEP/dual enrollment credits fulfill prerequisites?
+Q: Can my AP or IB credit fulfill prerequisites?

 A: It depends.
-We require a letter grade of a C or higher for each prerequisite OR in a higher level course in the same discipline (with the exception of spring 2020, when COVID prompted grading changes to S/U or P/F systems).
-Therefore, if you choose to earn college credit for basic science prerequisites through test scores, you should consult your pre-health advisor regarding the best path for you: whether to retake any of them at the undergraduate level or move onto advanced graded coursework in the same discipline.
+Remember, we require a letter grade of a C or higher earned in each prerequisite OR earned in a higher level course in the same or related discipline.
+Therefore, if you receive college credit from your home institution towards any of the basic science prerequisites through their acceptance of AP or IB test scores, you should consult your pre-health advisor regarding the best path for you: whether to retake any of them to refresh/reinforce knowledge or move immediately into advanced coursework in the same or a related discipline (an example of the latter would be certain engineering courses that are based on physics).

 Q: Can my online coursework fulfill the prerequisites?